arcanis/arpege/README.md

 ## Usage

+Arpege can be used similarly to PegJS; at the moment I recommend you to take a look at their [documentation](https://pegjs.org/).

 ## Why forking PegJS?

 I wanted to use PegJS on a small language idea I have.
 However, it proved very difficult to integrate it within VSCode with proper syntactic coloration.
 I started working on implementing a tokenizer in my own fork, but before that I decided to move the codebase to TypeScript to make this work easier and safer.